-Cafe Tasso is located in one of the Stalinistic buildings at Frankfurter Tor.
+Cafe Tasso is located in one of the Stalin-esque buildings at Frankfurter Tor.
 It operates as part of a project whose main purpose is to integrate handicapped people into society.
-By day it’s a coffee place and a second hand book shop, but after closing time the chairs, tables, and piano migrate to the corners and Tasso hosts live jazz and other acoustic music as well as readings and plays.
+By day it’s a coffee place and a second-hand book shop, but after closing time the chairs, tables, and piano migrate to the corners and Tasso hosts live jazz and other acoustic music as well as readings and plays.

-At the Neukölln-based Mainzelrmenschen, an association of artists has transformed a sprawling living room into a venue for concerts and movie nights with live improvised film scoring where you can watch a 20s silent movie come to life with an improvised soundtrack – and get served drinks from the host’s own refrigerator.
-If you’re lucky, you might even catch a freshly baked pretzel or homemade soup.
+At the Neukölln-based Mainzelmännchen, an association of artists has transformed a sprawling living room into a venue for concerts and movie nights with live improvised film scoring where you can watch a 20s silent movie come to life with an improvised soundtrack—and get served drinks from the host’s own refrigerator.
+If you’re lucky, you might even bag a freshly baked pretzel or some homemade soup.

 The cosy and convivial atmosphere makes you feel like a welcomed and appreciated houseguest, or an old friend stopping in for an evening.
-Concerts are scheduled for between 8-10pm – please respect their neighbours on the way out, exiting the apartment silently as you make your way through the courtyard to reach the street and the neighbourhood bars that make for a perfect after-show tipple…
+Concerts are scheduled for between 8-10pm—please respect their neighbours on the way out, exiting the apartment silently as you make your way through the courtyard to reach the street and the neighbourhood bars that offer perfect after-show tipples…

-For those who would prefer to listen from home, or check out some specific artists ahead of time, I’ve created a Spotify introduction to recent releases from the last two years of the Berlin’s jazz scene.
+Other venues not featured here but mentioned by our community include The Hat Bar in Charlottenburg, Kreuzberg’s Yorckschlösschen and Zosch in Mitte.
+For those who would prefer to listen from home, or check out some specific artists ahead of time, I’ve created a Spotify introduction to Berlin’s jazz scene.
 You can check it out here.